dimitar-trifonov/rac-white-papers/README.md

 ---

-> _“RaC is not about replacing developers — it’s about making software feel more like dialogue and less like translation.”_
+> _"RaC is not about replacing developers — it's about making software feel more like dialogue and less like translation."_